sunfounder/3in1-kit/docs/source/car_project/car_assemble.rst

     .. image:: img/IMG_9186.JPG

 #.
-Stick the velcro on the 9V battery (rechargeable is recommended) and put on the battery clip.
+Stick the velcro on the 9V battery and put on the battery clip.
 Stick the other section of the Velcro on the car to secure the battery.

     .. image:: img/IMG_9189.JPG